Why is Machine Safeguarding Necessary For Your Workplace?

 How Does Machine Safeguarding Prevent Workplace Injuries?

-Putting inplace a machine safeguarding barrier between your workers and these types of dangerous equipment is not only important but extremely necessary.
+Adding a machine safeguarding barrier between your workers and these types of dangerous equipment is not only important but is a necessary step to keep workers safe.

 So, what happens when machine safeguarding isn’t properly deployed?